ocean-tracking-network/otn_field_reporting_standards/_episodes/06-KPIdashboard.md

 This curriculum is public, so we cannot add the login credentials here, but please email OTNDC@Dal.ca for information if you are interested.

 **Note**: this is for internal use only!
-The output from any of these KPI tools should not be shared externally without first discussing with Project Management of OTNDC.
+The output from any of these KPI tools should not be shared externally without first discussing with Project Management or OTNDC.

 ### View KPI